-In regard to mental health, besides providing mental health education, several worksites have implemented stress checks to assist employees in better understanding the physical and mental effects of stress.
-We have also set up an educational system using selfcare and e-learning courses to encourage employees to check their stress levels at any time, not just at the time when company stress checks are conducted.
+In regard to mental health, besides providing mental health education, several worksites have implemented stress checks since FY 2016 to assist employees in better understanding the physical and mental effects of stress.
+We have also set up an educational system using self-care and e-learning courses to encourage employees to check their stress levels at any time, not just at the time when company stress checks are conducted.
 In addition, we have assigned psychiatrists and psychotherapists to support our industrial physicians.

-In recognition of these efforts, we received certification as a White 500 Company in the 2019 Certified Health and Productivity Management Outstanding Organizations Recognition Program (Large Enterprise category).
 Performing environmental measurements on chemical concentrations, dust concentrations, noise levels, and other conditions in work areas at our plants also helps us to make improvements to workplace environments.

-We introduced an ICT-based health and prevention information service that allows employees to check their medical data from a computer or smartphone at anytime from anywhere.
-The service also provides health information tailored to the person's health data.
-Using ICT, we are also participating in health-promotion events to encourage employees to take an active interest in their health through the health and prevention information service.
+Starting in FY 2016, we have been making available an ICT-based health and prevention information service.
+The service allows employees to check their medical data from a computer or smartphone at any time from anywhere; the service also provides health information tailored to the person's health data.
+We are also participating in health-promotion events to encourage employees to take an active interest in their health through the ICT-based health and prevention information service.